 Several examples of cases where premises liability claims may arise include:

-If you have suffered an injury on another’s property, contact a Maryland, Virginia, or Washington, D.C. personal injury lawyer at Koonz, McKenney, Johnson, DePaolis & Lightfoot, L.L.P. to learn how you can obtain compensation and ensure that it does not happen to anyone else.
+If you have suffered an injury on another’s property, contact a Maryland, Northern Virginia, or Washington, D.C. personal injury lawyer at Koonz, McKenney, Johnson & DePaolis L.L.P. to learn how you can obtain compensation and ensure that it does not happen to anyone else.